prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_component_remove(const wchar_t* pipeline, const wchar_t* component);
 ```
 Removes a single named Component from a named Pipeline.
 The remove service will fail if the Component is not currently `in-use` by the Pipeline.
 The Component's `in-use` state will be set to `false` on successful removal.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.
 * `component` - [in] unique name of the Component to remove.

 **Returns**
-* `DSL_RESULT_SUCCESS` on successful add.
+* `DSL_RESULT_SUCCESS` on successful addition.
 One of the [Return Values](#return-values) defined above on failure

 **Python Example**
 ```Python